staltz/flux-challenge/submissions/retozi/README.md

 ### Flux

 The example comes with an own """Flux""" implementation.
 (I believe it's not worth to use an external dependency.
-A decent, modern implementation is roughly 200-300 straightforward LOC and should be tailored to the project.)
+A decent, modern implementation is roughly 200-300 straightforward LOC and should be tailored to the needs of a project.)

 It is comparable to redux: